appfair/App/docs/index.md

 ## Straight from the Makers

-The apps you acquire through the App Fair come straight from their creators, with no intermediaries.
-They are granted the full protection of macOS's built-in security features like MRT & XProtect, while at the same time remaining unconstrained by many of the restrictions that can hobble apps installed through other channels.
+The apps you get through the App Fair come straight from their creators, with no intermediaries.
+They benefit from the full protection of macOS's built-in security features like MRT & XProtect, while at the same time remaining unconstrained by many of the restrictions that can hobble apps installed through other channels.

 <!-- App Fair.app has access to catalogs from: